The Best Experiences in Wallis and Futuna for Couples

 This pristine 1 km (0.6 mi) stretch of uninterrupted coastline offers the ultimate beach day experience, complete with natural shade from spreading tilo trees (feta'u in Wallisian, commonly known as "beautyleaf" in English).

 Beyond simply lounging on the sand, you'll discover fascinating historical and natural attractions within walking distance.
-Explore the island's first freshwater well, visit the charming Sacred Heart Chapel, and rejuvenate at the Vaivevela Hot Water Springs.
+Don't miss the island's first freshwater well, the charming Chapelle Mafutapu, and the historical Vaivevela Hot Water Springs, which were once used by nuns as healing waters.

-If that wasn't enough, the romantic setting beneath swaying palm trees creates the perfect atmosphere for intimate moments.
+If that wasn't enough, the romantic setting beneath verdent trees creates the perfect atmosphere for intimate moments.

-For more beaches to take your breath away, check out the 10 Best Beaches in Wallis & Futuna LINK#TTD082.
+For more beaches to take your breath away, check out the 10 Best Beaches in Wallis & Futuna.

 Location:

 North coast of Alofi.
-Accessible by boat from Vele, northeast coast of Futuna.
+Accessible by boat from Vele Boat Landing, Vele, northeast coast of Futuna.

 Price Range:Free